-Due process requires a hearing on the discharge of a government employee "if the employer creates and disseminates a false and defamatory impression about the employee in connection with his termination. . . " Codd v.
-Velger, 429 U.S. 624, 628 (1977) (per curiam).
+u.
+S. 624, 628 (1977) (per curiam).
 This principle was first announced in Board of Regents v.
-Roth, 408 U.S. 564 (1972), which was decided in June of 1972, ten
+Roth, 408 U. S. 564 (1972), which was decided in June of 1972, 10 weeks after Owen was discharged.
+The pivotal question after Roth is whether the circumstances of the discharge so blackened the employee's name as to impair his liberty interest in his professional reputation.
+Id., at 572-575.

 The events surrounding Owen's dismissal "were prominently reported in local newspapers."
-560 F.2d, at 930.
-Doubtless the public received a negative impression of Owen's abilities and performance.
-But a name-clearing hearing is not necessary unless the employer makes a public statement that "might seriously damage [the employee's] standing and associations in his community."
+560 F. 2d, at 930.
+Doubtless, the public received a negative impression of Owen's abilities and performance.
+But a "name clearing" hearing is not necessary unless the employer makes a public statement that "might seriously damage [the employee's] standing and associations in his community."
 Board of Regents v.
 Roth, supra, at 573.
 No hearing is required after the "discharge of a public employee whose position is terminable at the will of the employer when there is no public disclosure of the reasons for the discharge."
 Bishop v.
-Wood, 426 U.S. 341, 348 (1976).
+Wood, 426 U. S. 341, 348 (1976).

-Owen.
+The City Manager gave no specific reason for dismissing Owen.
 Instead, he relied on his discretionary authority to discharge top administrators "for the good of the service."
 Alberg did not suggest that Owen "had been guilty of dishonesty, or immorality."
 Board of Regents v.
 Roth, supra, at 573.
 Indeed, in his "property room" statement of April 13, Alberg said that there was "no evidence to substantiate any allegations of a criminal nature."
 This exoneration was reinforced by the grand jury's refusal to initiate a prosecution in the matter.
 Thus, nothing in the actual firing cast such a stigma on Owen's professional reputation that his liberty was infringed.